Melissa is a certified food scientist with over 20 years in the food industry. New food development and matching are her specialties.

 - Parsley, Finely Chopped

-- Put 1 Tbsp of butter and 1 Tbsp of bacon grease in the skillet over medium high heat.
+- Put 1 tablespoon of butter and 1 tbsp of bacon grease in the skillet over medium high heat.
 Add the white onion and celery.
 Salt and pepper to taste.
 Saute 1 minute.
 Add the green onion and saute an additional minute.
 Add the garlic, remove from the heat, and stir for a minute.
 Add to the crock pot.

-- Chop ~ 4 pieces of bacon and add to the crock pot.
+- Chop about 4 pieces of bacon and add to the crock pot.
 Reserve the remaining bacon for garnish.
 Or eat it as a snack while waiting.

 - Cook the chowder in the crock pot on high for 3-4 hours.
 When potatoes are softened, make a roux with the flour and butter.
 Melt the butter in a small pan.
 Add the flour and stir rapidly to cook the flour.
 Slowly whisk in the remaining cream.
 Add to the crock pot with the white pepper and salt to taste.